Dim2960/Dim2960/README.md

 # 👋 Hi there, I'm Dimitri Lefebvre!

 ## 🚀 About Me
-I'm a data analytics enthusiast and the founder of **DataDriven Dynamix**, specializing in leveraging industrial data to optimize performance and competitiveness.
+I'm a data analytics enthusiast , specializing in leveraging industrial data to optimize performance and competitiveness.
 With 17 years of industry experience, I enjoy transforming raw data into actionable insights.

 - 🌟 **Expertise**: Data analytics, predictive maintenance, and process optimization.
 - 💻 **Passion**: Helping manufacturing companies harness their data to improve efficiency and reduce costs.